 - about 6 cups of water

-- about 1 cup of veggie broth to saute vegetables
+- about 1 cup of veggie broth to saute the vegetables (oil free option)

 - 1/4 cup of fresh parsley (adds a nice flavor and also a beautiful green color)

 - 1 cup of chopped red potatoes (takes about 2 small potatoes)